Organic Foods: Tips for Buying Organically

 Celery has no protective skin, which makes it almost impossible to wash off the twenty-nine different chemicals that are used on conventional crops.

 According to the Environmental Working Group's 2006 report "Shopper's Guide to Pesticides in Produce," celery is among the 12 foods on which pesticide residues have been most frequently found.
-Therefore, individuals wanting to avoid pesticide-associated health risks may want to avoid consumption of celery unless it is grown organically.
+Therefore, individuals wanting to avoid pesticide-associated health risks may want to avoid the consumption of celery unless it is grown organically.

 Leafy greens are frequently contaminated with the most potent pesticides used on food.